Lathyrus belinensis: Mildew resistance

 It was discovered that L. belinensis possesses an allele associated with mildew resistance.
 L. odoratus however is susceptible to the disease.
-It was believed that through the process of introgressive hybridization L. ordoratus could receive improved disease resistance.
+It was believed that through the process of introgressive hybridization L. odoratus could receive improved disease resistance.
 Hybridization was later conducted to produce viable hybrids between L. belinensis and L. odoratus.
 These hybrids proved to be resistant to the fungus Erysiphe pisi, which causes powdery mildew in sweet pea plants.